-Jupiter and Spica to Omega Centauri | EarthSky.org
+Spica, guide star to Omega Centauri | EarthSky.org

 To get in its general vicinity on the sky’s dome, look for the famous Southern Cross, which, officially, is the constellation Crux.
 Along the eastern edge of Crux is the dark Coalsack Nebula.
 Near the Coalsack – visible in binoculars – is the Jewel Box, an open star cluster with about 100 members, whose stars are colored red, white and blue.

 If you can locate these objects, you’ll also find Omega Centauri.
-Consult the charts below for its location.
+Consult the chart below for its location.

-What is Omega Centauri?
-Omega Centauri is the largest and finest globular star cluster visible to the eye alone.
-Globular clusters are large, symmetrically shaped groupings of stars, fairly evenly distributed around the core of our Milky Way galaxy.
-Many northern stargazers have this particular cluster on their bucket lists.

-Seeing Omega Centauri is very special in part because you can see it with your eye alone, assuming you have a dark-enough sky.
-Very few of the Milky Way galaxy’s 250 or so globular star clusters are readily visible without optics.

 Bottom line: From the Northern Hemisphere, you can use the star Spica in the constellation Virgo to locate Omega Centauri on springtime nights!
 From the Southern Hemisphere, star hop from the Southern Cross, to the dark Coalsack Nebula, to the Jewel Box star cluster, to Omega Centauri.